FAQ in Plano, TX

 Can I drive?

 You may resume driving once you are off all pain medications.

 How soon may I start exercising?

-You may begin exercising in 4 – 6 weeks, as cleared by Dr. Wilcox.
+You may begin exercising in 4 – 6 weeks, as cleared by our board certified plastic surgeons.
 When resuming your workout regimen, start out in moderation.

 When can I wear make-up?

 You may wear make-up in 2 weeks.
 You just do not want to massage the face too much at the beginning so as to prevent bleeding.

 Each patient’s bruising level varies; however, it usually is resolved in 2 – 3 weeks.

 You may wash your hair in 5 days.
 When washing your hair, you must be very gentle and lightly massage the scalp.

 When will the bruising go away?